 The City of Palo Alto in partnership with Valley Water offers a variety of rebates, services and resources to make your home water efficient.
 There are rebates available for energy landscaping upgrades as well as products and projects to reduce stormwater runoff and conserve water.

 Additionally, the City of Palo Alto offers recycled water for permitted commercial users and residents at the Regional Water Quality Control Plant.
-Please visit the How to Get Recycled Water tab to learn how to get a permit.
+Please visit the How to Get Recycled Water tab to learn how to get a permit or use this list(PDF, 182KB) to contact permitted companies for power washing and residential irrigation options.